WSU Tech – Carpentry Training Program

 - High school diploma or GED

-- OSHA 10 certification (available during the program)
+- OSHA 10 certification, which can be completed during the program